choffstein/lein-clj-doc-test/README.md

 For now, will run all doc tests.
 In the future, should probably also have option arguments for what files to run on.

+## Installation
+Add the following to your project dependencies

+	[lein-clj-doc-test "0.0.1"]

 ## Usage

 	lein doc-test